 This scenario assumes that genes from deme 2 were sampled 1500 generations ago, and that 5% of the genes present in deme 1 2000 generations ago actually came from deme 2 (which implies an introgression or admixture event).
-It also assumes that deme 1 originated from deme 0 2000 ago and went through a bottleneck size of 200 (haploid) individuals during 20 generations before recovering a size of 5000 (haploid) individuals.
-Finally deme 0 and deme 2 diverged 15000 generations ago from an ancestral population of size 30000, to form tow populations of size 20000 and 10000, respectively.
+It also assumes that deme 1 originated from deme 0 3000 generations ago and went through a bottleneck size of 200 (haploid) individuals during 20 generations before recovering a size of 5000 (haploid) individuals.
+Finally, deme 0 and deme 2 diverged 15000 generations ago from an ancestral population of size 30000, to form two populations of size 20000 and 10000 corresponding to deme 0 and deme 2, respectively.